tarwn/lessthandot-hugo/blogs/content/posts/2013-04-04-how-i-prepared-mcse.md

 </p>

 <p style="text-align: justify">
   This was my entire preparation.
-I’m done now with exams for a while J
+I'm done now with exams for a while J
 </p>

 <p style="text-align: justify">